tingyucha/AOSPRE/docs/testcase.md

 The <code>4650</code> and <code>4660</code> numerals in these sample filenames indicate the number of seconds since model initialization.
-You can use the netCDF utility program <code>ncdump</code> to examine the contents of these model output files, and the <code>ncview</code>
+You can use the NetCDF utility program <code>ncdump</code> to examine the contents of these model output files, and the <code>ncview</code>
 graphics utility program (if available) to get a quick look at the meteorological fields in these files.